karoliskoncevicius/vim-sendtowindow/README.md

-# vim-sendtosplit
+# vim-sendtowindow

-Vim operator used to send text from one window split to another.
+Vim operator used to send text from one window to another.

 Main use case is sending code to and from the NeoVim's `:terminal` buffer.